-Refer to Storage Devices for details on how to install storage devices.
+Refer to section Storage Devices for details on how to install storage devices.

-- 2. Remove the chassis covers.
-For more information, refer to Chassis cover section. - 3.
-Locate the backplane, and then cut the cable tie(s). - Connect the cables to the motherboard and the backplane according to the table below:
+- 2. Remove the rear and backplane covers.
+For more information, refer to Removing the rear cover and Removing the backplane cover. - 3.
+Locate the backplane (A), and then cut the cable tie(s) (B).

+4. Connect the MCIO cables to the motherboard and the backplane.